 Link Text Locator

-Most of the web pages we can see the Link, So to handle such hyperlinks (links) elements in web page use can use the Link Text locators.
-If there are multiple link text elements are present in a web page then the first element will be selected.
+In most web pages, we can see the Link, So to handle such hyperlinks (links) elements in web pages, use the Link Text locators.
+The first element will be selected if multiple link text elements are present on a web page.

 findElement(By.linkText("LinkText"));